walshc/nightlights/README.md

 # nightlights
 An `R` package to extract NOAA night lights data for regions within shapefiles/`SpatialPolygonsDataFrame`.
+The night lights data can be downloaded from [http://ngdc.noaa.gov/eog/data/web_data/v4composites/](here).
+A download script is also provided (see below).

 ## Installation
         if (!require(devtools)) install.packages("devtools")